InternetFriendsAdventures/InternetFriendsAdventures.github.io/_posts/2016-08-29-Flock-Drama.md

 To be very clear, the flock server is owned by dev as far as I know.
 Because it is privately owned, dev can literally do whatever he wants.
 He should avoid being a jerk, but he really does not have to for any reason.
 If dev decides that only actual nazis are allowed in the server, that is fine, but that would be a terrible idea.
-The outcome of this situation is that puffer was punished for something that still has not been clarified.
+The outcome of this situation is that Puffer was punished for something that still has not been clarified.

 #### People Should Speak Freely